tochilinak/tsa/docs/modes/error-detection-mode.md

         }
     ]
 }
-  </code></pre>
+{% endhighlight %}
 </details>

-Here the analyzed method has the id `75819`, the analyzer covered 100% instructions of this method, the `integer out of expected range` error with exit code `5` occurred in the stmt `8` in the `REPEAT` loop inside this method, `2147483648` value passed to this method causes this error, and gas usage before raising the error equals to `220`.
+Here the analyzed method has the id `75819`, the analyzer covered 100% instructions of this method, and the `cell overflow` error with exit code `8` occurred in the stmt with the index `11` in the `REPEAT` loop inside this method, `2097151` value passed to this method causes this error, and gas usage equals to `3451`.

 For more examples containing erroneous places, take a look at the directory in [the repository with manually written contracts](https://github.com/espritoxyz/tsa/tree/master/tsa-test/src/test/resources).
-Feel free to run TSA by yourself for these contracts or consider [tests for them](https://github.com/espritoxyz/tsa/tree/master/tsa-test/src/test/kotlin/org/ton/examples).